Why do University of Houston football fans get so defensive? They seem downright paranoid sometimes. What's with that?

 A point that needs to be emphasized here regarding those teams that did not qualify to play in their conference championship games is that in so doing they were spared the possibility of losing that game. #1 Alabama, #5 Arkansas, #7 Stanford, #9 South Carolina, and #12 Michigan were in conferences that held conference championship games, but none of them needed to worry about losing that game because based on their regular-season records, none of them was good enough to be eligible to play in it! #6 USC was in a conference that held a conference championship game, but it didn't need to worry about losing that game because it was on probation, banned from postseason play due to massive rules violations on the part of its athletics programs. #8 Boise State, #13 Baylor, #15 Kansas State, and #16 Oklahoma, being in conferences that did not play championship games, were not exposed to the possibility of losing such a game, and the fact that none of them had the best record in their respective conferences suggests they may very well have lost had there been a conference championship game for them to play in.
 The Houston Cougars, on the other hand, had an 8–0 regular season and thus were good enough to qualify for the C-USA Championship Game; unfortunately for them, their "reward" was that they happened to lose it, spoiling what might well have been a perfect season.

 I very frequently read scoffing remarks that the Houston Cougars are afraid to schedule games against big-name teams.
 That is sheer and utter nonsense, on multiple levels.
 UH relishes any and every opportunity to line up against a traditional powerhouse program.
 As is documented throughout this essay, the Cougars more often than not have come out on top in such battles when they have occurred in recent seasons and even if UH were to lose a game to one of those fabled programs, the general response would be "So what?
 That was supposed to happen."
-But when the Cougars go onto the field and vanquish a Penn State or a UCLA or a Mississippi State or a Texas Tech or an Oklahoma State or a Pitt or a Louisville (twice) or a Vanderbilt or a Florida State or an Oklahoma (and that's just since 2009!), those schools are embarrassed to have been shown up by some little mid-major pretender of a program.
+But when the Cougars go onto the field and vanquish a Penn State or a UCLA or a Mississippi State or a Texas Tech or an Oklahoma State or a Pitt or a Louisville (twice) or a Vanderbilt or a Florida State or an Oklahoma or an Arizona (and that's just since 2009!), those schools are embarrassed to have been shown up by some little mid-major pretender of a program.
 So who should be afraid?
 UH has much to gain and little to lose by playing against big-name programs, and Cougar fans heartily welcome every such chance.